pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 **Why AMD?**

 Because AMD is awesome!
 While there are an abundance of CUDA (NVIDIA) resources available online, there are fewer guides for programming on AMD GPUs, and we wanted to fill that gap.
-AMD’s ROCm platform provides a powerful environment for GPU programming, and this blog aims to showcase how to effectively use it.
-Plus, working with AMD GPUs provides a broader perspective for GPU programming, going beyond the NVIDIA-centric focus that is currently common in the industry.
+AMD’s ROCm platform provides a complete environment for GPU programming, and this blog aims to showcase how to effectively use just a small piece of the ROCm toolkit.
+Lastly, working with AMD GPUs also broadens a wider  understanding of GPU programming by moving beyond the prevalent NVIDIA-centric approach in the industry.

 GPU Matrix Multiplication with rocBLAS
 --------------------------------------

-Writing efficient GPU kernels can be challenging, as it requires careful handling of memory access patterns, synchronization, and the coordination of thousands of parallel threads to exploit modern GPU architectures.
-For tasks like matrix multiplication, starting with optimized libraries such as rocBLAS is beneficial, as it provides high-level APIs that abstract away much of the complexity, enabling developers to focus on leveraging GPU acceleration without diving into the intricacies of kernel development.
+Writing efficient GPU kernels involves managing memory access patterns, synchronization, and the coordination of thousands of parallel threads to fully exploit modern GPU architectures.
+For matrix multiplication, using an optimized library like rocBLAS simplifies this process by providing a range of APIs that abstract away much of the complexity.
+This allows developers to take advantage of GPU computation without needing to manually manage the intricacies of kernel development.

-rocBLAS offers a set of optimized linear algebra routines specifically designed for AMD GPUs, making it an ideal choice for efficient matrix multiplication.
-By using rocBLAS, developers can achieve high performance without manually managing low-level GPU features, which can be time-consuming and error-prone.
-This guide will walk through how to use rocBLAS for implementing matrix multiplication in C, highlighting how to achieve efficient results by utilizing this powerful library.
+rocBLAS contains numerous optimized linear algebra routines tailored for AMD GPUs.
+In this section, we will focus on a single function, `sgemm`, which handles single precision (fp32) matrix multiplication.
+This function represents a small part of the larger rocBLAS library, which is designed to optimize performance while minimizing the need for low-level management of GPU operations.
+By leveraging rocBLAS, developers can achieve high performance for matrix multiplication in C without the overhead of manual GPU feature management.

 *Matrix Multiplication Formulas*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^